-The President Lincoln, Springfield hotel, with an original loan balance of \$15,500,000 entered into a second restructuring agreement on April 30, 1990, retroactive to January 1, 1990.
+The President Lincoln, Springfield hotel, with an original loan balance of \$ 15,500,000 entered into a second restructuring agreement on April 30, 1990, retroactive to January 1, 1990.
 The agreement requires quarterly payments based on cash flow, as defined therein, applied first to any outstanding principal.
 Interest is charged at 6% per annum on the outstanding principal; however, this interest is deferred until the principal has been satisfied and no interest is charged on deferred interest.
-The maturity date was extended to January 1, 2010; however, if the sum of unpaid principal and interest deferrals exceeds \$18,000,000 at any time after January 1, 1999, the loan becomes immediately due by default.
-As of June 30, 2008 and 2007, the unpaid principal and interest totaled approximately \$30,692,895 and \$29,126,696, respectively.
+The maturity date was extended to January 1, 2010; however, if the sum of unpaid principal and interest deferrals exceeds \$ 18,000,000 at any time after January 1, 1999, the loan becomes immediately due by default.
+As of June 30, 2009 and 2008, the unpaid principal and interest totaled approximately \$ 27,678,606 and \$ 30,692,895, respectively.

-Under the original restructured agreement effective January 12, 1987, the surety bond primarily covered 15% of the loan and accrued interest up to a maximum of \$2,245,000.
+Under the original restructured agreement effective January 12, 1987, the surety bond primarily covered 15% of the loan and accrued interest up to a maximum of \$ 2,245,000.
 The amended surety bond under the current restructured agreement requires the borrower, at the borrower's expense, to maintain and keep in force during the term of the loan, a surety bond guaranteeing to the lender, in the amounts set forth in Schedule 1 of the Second Mortgage Loan Restructuring Closing Book, all or a portion of the Principal Amount.
 The lender has 45 days upon default to notify the surety that there is a default and potential claim against the surety bond.
-Once the lender has obtained mcrchantable title, it can proceed with a claim against the surety bond.
+Once the lender has obtained merchantable title, it can proceed with a claim against the surety bond.
 The surety can choose one of three options to determine the amount of its payment to the lender.
 It may pay: 1) the lesser of the percentage amount of the loss or the Maximum Amount for a claim made (as defined in Endorsement 2, Addendum A of the Agreement), or 2) the entire amount of the loss if the principal sum is in default and if the lender provides the surety with a merchantable title, or 3) the amount of the interest in default and assume the principal's obligation to pay future interest due and the principal sum provided the lender provides the surety with merchantable title.
-The estimated present value of the surety bond as of June 30, 2008 and 2007 was \$ 6,747,000 and \$ 6,247,000, respectively.
+After lengthy negotiations, on May 1, 2009, the Trust and the surety company settled this issue of the outstanding surety bond for \$5.65 million, with title to the hotel remaining with the Trust.

 The Holiday Inn, Collinsville hotel, with an original loan balance of \$ 13,400,000, signed a second restructuring agreement on January 10, 1991, retroactive to January 1, 1991.
 The terms of this agreement are similar to those discussed in the preceding paragraph, and results in required payments based on a calculation of defined cash flow, which are applied first to outstanding principal.
 Accrued and unpaid interest of approximately \$ 428,000 was capitalized upon the second restructuring, but was not added to the Treasurer's recorded value.
 Interest is charged at 6% per annum on the outstanding principal; however, this interest is deferred until the principal has been satisfied and no interest is charged on deferred interest.
 The maturity date was extended to January 1, 2010; however, if at any time after January 1, 1999, the sum of unpaid principal and interest deferrals exceeds \$ 17,700,000, the loan becomes immediately due by default.
-The unpaid principal and interest totaled approximately \$ 7,302,022 and \$ 31,526,275 at June 30, 2008 and 2007, respectively.
+The unpaid principal and interest totaled approximately \$ 2,060,680 and \$ 7,302,022 at June 30, 2009 and 2008, respectively.